At Assertible, we automatically run tests against our APIs after every deployment to reduce bugs, validate functionality, and save developer time.

 API testing with Assertible

-These are some of the tests that are run when a new version of the API is deployed.
+The image below demonstrates some of the tests that are run when a new version of the API is deployed.

+Because tests are executed as a first-class step in our continuous integration pipeline, alerts are propogated directly to the source of the code changes, pull requests.
 If a test fails, the status check on GitHub will have a link directly back to the failing test result to easily see why:

 Uh oh!
 It looks like we broke some authentication logic in the